 Left to right: View of Loch Ard Gorge from above near the carpark; View of the gorge from the beach.

 Loch Ard Gorge

-Just three minutes drive west of the Twelve Apostles stands the Loch Ard Gorge.
-The Loch Ard Gorge has a fascinating history.
+Just 3-minutes drive west of the 12 Apostles stands Loch Ard Gorge.
+The Loch Ard Gorge is another well-known Great Ocean Road highlight and has a very fascinating history.
 In 1878, a ship named Loch Ard sailed from the UK, bound for Melbourne.
 The ship ran aground on nearby Muttonbird Island.
 Only two of the fifty-four passengers survived.
 They washed ashore and were rescued by local farmers.

-Back in 2009, the arch that joined the two rock pillars that made up the Loch Ard Gorge crumbled.
-The two pillars still standing have been affectionately named Tom and Eva, after the two survivors of the shipwreck.
+Back in 2009, an arch that joined the two rock pillars over the gorge, crumbled.
+The two pillars still standing (above) have been affectionately named Tom and Eva, after the two survivors of the shipwreck.

-There are so many things to see and do along the Great Ocean Road, but we didn’t get time to explore everything we wanted to.
-Some other spots recommended to us by other travellers were:
+There are so many things to do on the Great Ocean Road, but we didn’t get time to explore everything we wanted to.
+Some other Great Ocean Road attractions that were recommended to us by other travellers were:

 - Port Campbell

 - The Treetop Walk at Otway Fly

 - Hopetoun Falls